nickjenvey/tinyapp/README.md

 # TinyApp Project
-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URL's
+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URL's.
+User's are able to create an account, Login, then view all of their saved URL's and even edit or delete them!

 ## Dependencies
 - Node.js